dondoduy/spec/README.md

 BSD-3-clause, 2017

-Distributions must include the "Powered by Spectrum" link in the Main Menu or Footer.
+Distributions must include the "Powered by Spec" link in the Main Menu or Footer.